-Everything else, like tags (yes, labels), pages that generate some WordPress plugins or formats, should be excluded.
+Everything else, like tags, pages that generate some WordPress plugins or formats, should be excluded.

 In general, any section that can create duplicate content for you should be off the sitemap.

-NOTE: I want to emphasize that this would be the ideal for a normal WordPress blog if it has other sections you should assess what really needs to be included in your site map.
+NOTE: I want to emphasize that this would be ideal for a normal WordPress blog if it has other sections.
+You should assess what needs to be included in your site map.

 Submit a sitemap to Google

-After creating a sitemap and indicating what it should and should not contain, it only remains to send it to Google correctly so that it prioritizes the pages contained within the website map.
+After creating a sitemap and indicating what it should and should not contain, it only remains to send it to Google correctly to prioritize the pages contained within the website map.

 Keep in mind that Google goes a bit to your ball.
-The fact that a page is not included in the site map does not mean that Google will not track it.
+A page not included in the site map does not mean that Google will not track it.

-In order not to be tracked, you will have to use the “no index” tag or the robots.txt file.
+To not be tracked, you will have to use the “no index” tag or the robots.txt file.

 Including the sitemap.xml and submitting it to Google is no big deal either.
 You only need to have created your account in Google Seach Console (Google Webmaster Tools) and have added your website as property.